travelsauro

 CONS: Too lightweight for some people

 FEATURES: These are “park skis,” but they have the perfect characteristics for the beginner or intermediate skier who is looking for some adventure.
 They allow you to make smooth turns.
 Keep in mind that they are ultralight and quite flexible, which can be a problem for not-so-slim skiers.
-Perfect for young skiers.
+However, it’s pretty lightweight, which makes it perfect for young skiers.

 SALOMON XDR 76 ST